-77. Upon information and belief, EMC's affirmative acts of making, using, and selling the Accused Instrumentalities, and providing implementation services and technical support to users of the Accused Instrumentalities, have induced and continue to induce users of the Accused Instrumentalities to use them in their normal and customary way to infringe the '728 patent by making or using systems for compressing data comprising a processor; one or more content dependent data compression encoders; and a single data compression encoder; wherein the processor is configured: to analyze data within a data block to identify one or more parameters or attributes of the data wherein the analyzing of the data within the data block to identify the one or more parameters or attributes of the data excludes analyzing based solely on a descriptor that is indicative of the one or more parameters or attributes of the data compression with the one or more content dependent data compression encoder; if the one or more content dependent data compression encoder; the one or more parameters or attributes of the data accludes analyzing based solely on a descriptor that is indicative of the one or more parameters or attributes of the data compression with the one or more content dependent data compression encoder; if the one or more parameters or attributes of the data are identified; and to perform data compression with the single data compression encoder, if the one or more parameters or attributes of the data are not identified.
+77. Upon information and belief, EMC's affirmative acts of making, using, and selling the Accused Instrumentalities, and providing implementation services and technical support to users of the Accused Instrumentalities, have induced and continue to induce users of the Accused Instrumentalities to use them in their normal and customary way to infringe the '728 patent by making or using systems for compressing data comprising a processor; one or more content dependent data compression encoders; and a single data compression encoder; wherein the processor is configured: to analyze data within a data block to identify one or more parameters or attributes of the data wherein the analyzing of the data within the data block to identify the one or more parameters or attributes of the data excludes analyzing based solely on a descriptor that is indicative of the one or more parameters or attributes of the data block; to perform content dependent data compression with the one or more content dependent data compression encoder if the one or more parameters or attributes of the data are identified; and to perform data compression with the single data compression encoder, if the one or more parameters or attributes of the data are not identified.
 For example, EMC instructs users of EMC Data Domain about the benefits of using the deduplication / compression features of the EMC Data Domain and encourages its customers to use these infringing deduplication / compression features: "EMC Data Domain deduplication storage systems continue to revolutionize disk backup, archiving, and disaster recovery with high-speed, inline deduplication. ...
 Compression is a data reduction technology which aims to store a data set using less physical space.
-In Data Domain systems (DDOS), we do global compression and local compression to compress user data. ...
-Global compression equals deduplication.
-Global compression is used to identify redundant data segments and store only unique data segments. ...
-Local compression further compresses the unique data segments with certain compression algorithms (for example, lz, gz, and gzfast)."
-See also https://community.emc.com/mobile/mobile-access.jspa#jive-document?content=%2Fapi%2Fcore%2Fv2%2Fposts%2F11050
+In Data Domain systems (DDOS), we do global compression and local compression is used to identify redundant data segments and store only unique data segments. ...
+Local compression further compresses the unique data segments with certain compression algorithms (for example, Iz, gz, and gzfast)."
+36 See also https://community.emc.com/mobile/mobile-access.jspa#jive-document?content=%2Fapi%2Fcore%2Fv2%2Fposts%2F11050